Muhtadi1Laskar/algorithm-data-structure/README.md

 # Algorithm and Data Structure Implementations

 Welcome to the **Algorithm and Data Structure** repository!
-This repository is dedicated to providing clean, efficient, and well-documented implementations of various algorithms and data structures in [insert programming language(s) here].
+This repository is dedicated to providing clean, efficient, and well-documented implementations of various algorithms and data structures in [multiple programming languages](#languages).
 It serves as a reference for students, developers, and enthusiasts interested in learning the intricacies of computer science fundamentals and improving their problem-solving skills.

 ## Table of Contents